Maies2096/github-tutorial/README.md

 2. Press on “pull requests”
     * Located in between _"Actions"_ and _"Issues"_
 3. Open the sent pull request
-4. If you chose to accept the changes- press "Merge pull request"
+4. If you choose to accept the changes- press "Merge pull request"
 5. Press _"Confirm Merge"_
 6. Check the remote repo and make sure it went through